Join the US and 37 other countries celebrating National Moth Week this July! Here are some interesting facts and links about about Moths in Illinois:

 – The Gypsy Moth is an invasive moth brought to the US from overseas for silk production many years ago but now does damage too many types of native trees, including our native Oaks.

 – The Cloth or Clothes moth live in dark spaces and often feed on organic material such as wool.
-Cedar and moth balls are often used to deter them, but the best way to prevent damage is to clean materials and clothing before storing.
+Cedar and moth balls are often used to deter them, but the best way to prevent damage is to clean clothing and store them properly.
+More information: Stop Cloth Moths in their tracks.

 – Many native plants are host plants for moths (i.e. their caterpillars depend on these plants for food, just like Butterflies.